ckritzinger/investec_on_rails/README.md

  - Checked in with Nick B, got confirmation from him that account was fine, found issue (about 15 min)
  - Basic API wrapper in ruby (about 20 min)
  - Minimalist app with account and transactions, simple cookie-based login/logout (About an hour)
+ - Beneficiaries and payments (about an hour)
+ - Make it look a bit nicer; finish documentation (about an hour)

 ## Docs Still to be written